pavs315/Kaldi-ASR-template/README.md

-# Instructions for making a simple ASR model in Kaldi
+# Instructions for making a simple HMM-GMM ASR model in Kaldi

 ## Train and Test Data